wavim/hilbert-sort/README.md

 Mapping from $\mathbb{R^n}$ to $\mathbb{R}$
-could be achieved through the inverse map of Hilbert Curves, which are space-filling curves whose limit is a n-hypercube.
+could be achieved through the inverse map of Hilbert Curves, which are space-filling curves whose limit is an n-hypercube.

 > Technically the Hilbert Curves maps the unit interval $[0, 1]$ to the unit n-hypercube $U\_n$, but the hypercube could be offsetted and scaled to fit our data.